Acodei Data Processing Agreement

 A.5 Purpose of Processing

-Acodei Processes User Personal Data for the following purposes:
+Acodei processes User Personal Data for the following purposes:

 A.6 Duration of Processing and Retention

-Annex B – Acodei Subprocessors
+Annex B – Sub-processors

-Note: Locations are general regions; each provider may use multiple sub-locations as part of their infrastructure.
+Note: Locations are general regions.
+Each provider may use multiple sub-locations as part of their infrastructure.

-1. Amazon Web Services, Inc. (AWS)
+Amazon Web Services, Inc. (AWS)

 • Purpose: Cloud infrastructure and hosting provider for storage, databases, and compute resources supporting the Acodei application.

-• Category: Infrastructure & hosting.
+• Category: Infrastructure and hosting.

 • Location: Primarily United States (and other regions as configured for resilience and compliance).

-2. PostHog, Inc.
+PostHog, Inc.

 • Purpose: Product analytics, feature flags, and session tracking to understand and improve product usage and user experience.
-PostHog+1

 • Category: Product analytics and usage tracking.

-• Location: United States / global cloud infrastructure.
+• Location: United States.

-• Category: Email delivery & marketing/transactional communications.
+• Category: Email delivery and transactional communications.

-• Location: United States / global cloud infrastructure.
+• Location: United States.

-4. Help Scout
+Help Scout

 • Purpose: Customer support ticketing and helpdesk platform to manage and respond to support requests.